HarshdeepGupta/recommender_pytorch/README.md

 # Neural Collaborative Filtering in PyTorch

+This repository shows you how to implement a Recommender System in PyTorch from scratch.

 ## Prepare the dataset

-The file u.data is the one picked from ML100K archive.
+The file `u.data` is the one picked from MovieLens 100K archive.
 Run the following command to get the train and test split for the dataset.

 `
 python train_test_split.py